How to Change/Disable Netflix Button on NVIDIA Shield Remote

 What buttons can I remap on NVIDIA Shield remote?

 Many buttons can be remapped on NVIDIA Shield remotes.
-Some of these actions required a premium app download, but many can be remapped without a premium upgrade.
+Some actions require a premium app download, but many can be remapped without a premium upgrade.

 The power button is a button that Button Mapper does not change or disable.
 Onscreen buttons are also not supported by Button Mapper.